Birth Doula

 • Due to limits in training for staff, most nurses and OBs are not trained as extensively in labor progress tool other than medication.
 Since your doula’s focus is also labor progress, during your birth, nurses and OBs welcome our knowledge.

-Birth Doulas
+Birth Doula

 Ruth Bailey

-Doula ( Birth / Day / Overnight)
+Doula (Birth / Day / Overnight)

 Since 2008, Ruth has been supporting families as a birth and postpartum doula in central Texas.
 She hopes that all mothers and fathers have resourceful and understanding support systems.
-As a mother of two,

 Testimonials

-“If you’re looking for the BEST DOULA IN ALL POSSIBLE UNIVERSES, you need to hire Ruth Bailey immediately.
+If you’re looking for the BEST DOULA IN ALL POSSIBLE UNIVERSES, you need to hire Ruth Bailey immediately.
 By immediately, I mean call her right now, and book her.
 She is, by far, the best doula I’ve ever interacted with and I wouldn’t be surprised if she’s already booked up by the time you see this.

 Not only she is an expert, she makes you feel at total ease about your pregnancy and birth.
 She also might as well be a marriage counselor, too, because she held so much space for me and my husband as we navigated our postpartum plan.